steven-mi/longxia/README.md

 - PostgreSQL

 **Hosting**
-- Heroku for the application
+- Heroku for hosting the frontend and backend
 - AWS S3 buckets for storing data

 ## License